WASP (AM): History

 WASP was one of the first stations in a last round of FCC daytime-only licenses granted towards the end of the 1960s, at the time that FM was beginning to gain momentum.
-WASP was granted a license to broadcast at 1130 AM, with a power of 1 kW non-directional while WKEG was granted a license to broadcast at 1110 AM, 1 kW directional from nearby Washington, Pennsylvania at around this same time.
-When WASP increased its power in the early 70s to 5 kW and because of the close proximity of WKEG, WASP had to adopt a directional antenna pattern during daytime hours and 1 kW non-direction pattern during "Critical Hours" (2 hrs morning and 2 hours evening) to protect their adjacent competitor.
+WASP was granted a license to broadcast on 1130 kHz, with a power of 1 kW non-directional while WKEG was granted a license to broadcast on 1110 kHz, 1 kW directional from nearby Washington, Pennsylvania at around this same time.
+When WASP increased its power in the early 1970s to 5 kW and because of the close proximity of WKEG, WASP had to adopt a directional antenna pattern during daytime hours and 1 kW non-direction pattern during "Critical Hours" (2 hrs morning and 2 hours evening) to protect their adjacent competitor.

 WASP was founded by Carl Loughry in the late 1960s and formed Brownsville Radio, Inc. Mr. Laughry also owned WFRB in Frostburg, Maryland.
 WASP was managed for many years by Bob Logue (a.k.a.
 Bob Williams) who went on to host the Midnight to 5AM talk program on KDKA in Pittsburgh.
 James J. Humes, who formed The Humes Broadcasting Corporation, purchased WASP from Laughry in the 1980s.
 WASP operated for many years with a classic country format, and in the late 1980s, Humes Broadcasting successfully applied for an FM license.
 After being granted the construction permit, WASP began to add more talk to its programming lineup.
-Kim Smith, Bill Alexander and Joe Gearing we a few of the local Talkshow hosts heard on AM 1130-WASP.
+Kim Smith, Bill Alexander and Joe Gearing we a few of the local talk show hosts heard on WASP.

 WASP-FM signs on

 Though the construction permit for WASP-FM in Oliver, Pennsylvania was first issued in 1988, it wouldn't go on the air until 1993.
 Nevertheless, WASP-FM did go on the air, and operated with a country music format similar to the one given up by its AM sister in favor of local and syndicated national talk.

-WASP-FM, operating at 94.9, transmitted its signal from North Union Township.
+WASP-FM, operating on 94.9, transmitted its signal from North Union Township.
 However, both stations shared studio space in the single-story brick building which also housed the transmitter of WASP (AM) along Route 88 (a.k.a.
 Blaine Road), just south of California, Pennsylvania.